jasonleebrown/UCE_phyluce_pipeline/README.md

 ```

-### Calling SNPs
+## Calling SNPs
 _______________________________________________________________________________________________

-This pipeline uses the'all-taxa-incomplete.fasta' outputs from the 'Extracting UCE locus data' step (above).
-BreAnn and myself created this because other pipelines added to many uncessary steps or were dependent on other programing languages (perl or python) and we couldn't get them to work for us.
+This pipeline uses the'all-taxa-incomplete.fasta' outputs from the [Extracting UCE locus data](https://github.com/jasonleebrown/UCE_phyluce_pipeline/blob/master/README.md#extracting-uce-locus-data) step.
+BreAnn and myself (JLB) created this because other pipelines added to many uncessary steps or were dependent on other programing languages (perl or python) and we couldn't get them to work for us.

 #### What this pipeline does?
 This pipeline takes UCE data (phased or standard) and calls all the SNPs per each locus.
 Then it counts and randomly selects a SNP from each locus.
 Lastly, if concatanates all the SNPs into a single alignment and then loci with missing data are filtered.

-If you want all SNPs for a dataset (and not a single SNP from each UCE loci), simple get a mutiple sequence allignment in Fasta format (see sections: 'Sequence alignment' and 'Converting a Nexus file to Fasta') and then run: ```snp-sites -c -o input.fasta.name.here``` (note that -c will output only complete loci).
+If you want all SNPs for a dataset (and not a single SNP from each UCE loci), simple get a mutiple sequence allignment in Fasta format (see sections: [Concatenating alignments](https://github.com/jasonleebrown/UCE_phyluce_pipeline/blob/master/README.md#concatenating-alignments) and 'Converting a Nexus file to Fasta') and then run: ```snp-sites -c -o input.fasta.name.here``` (note that -c will output only complete loci).

 #### Software Dependencies: